department-of-veterans-affairs/va.gov-team/products/header-footer/initiatives/2024-federal-standardized-header-footer/research/research-findings-phases1&2.md

   - Blue menu bar and white background (1)
   - "USA" logo in footer (1)

+### 6. None of the participants mentioned missing the "VA" logo; everyone noticed the VA seal and the text "U.S. Department of Veterans Affairs", which was sufficient to recognize the site as pertaining to the VA

+Not a single participant said anything about the website missing the "VA" logo. **Everyone figured out that it was VA-related from the VA seal** and the text "U.S. Department of Veterans Affairs".

 The sentiment from participants on the VA seal was mostly positive (88%) and neutral (13%), without any negative sentiment at all.

 ## Additional Insights